den-wdi-2/intro-to-rails/readme.md

 * Model-View-Controller Architecture
 * Programmer Happiness

 Rails was created with the goal of increasing programmers' happiness and productivity levels.
 In short, with Rails you can get started with a full-stack web application by quickly creating pages, templates and even query functions.
 Rails heavily emphasizes "Convention over Configuration."
 This means that a programmer only needs to specify and code out the non-standard parts of a program.
-Even though Rails comes with its own set of tools and settings, you're certainly not limited to library of rails commands and configurations.
+Even though Rails comes with its own set of tools and settings, you're certainly not limited to the built-in library of Rails commands and configurations.
 Developers are free to configure their applications however they wish, though adopting conventions is certainly recommended.

 #### A Look Back